jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

         make program

     You may get an error when running this command.
-If so, this can usually be fixed by doing:
+If so, this can usually be fixed by running the following command:

         sudo killall -9 jtagd